 If you have signs of Cushing syndrome, your doctor may suggest inferior petrosal sinus sampling to check your cortisol levels to confirm your diagnosis.
-The talented neurovascular surgeons at RIA Neurovascular in Englewood, Colorado, provide inferior petrosal sinus sampling and collaborate with your endocrinologist to create a treatment plan to restore your health.
+The talented neurovascular surgeons at RIA Neurovascular in Denver, Colorado, provide inferior petrosal sinus sampling and collaborate with your endocrinologist to create a treatment plan to restore your health.
 Call RIA Neurovascular to schedule a consultation today if you have a referral for inferior petrosal sinus sampling.

 Your inferior petrosal sinuses are the venous cavities near the back of the base of your skull.
 The sinuses allow blood to drain out of your head and pituitary gland into your jugular vein so it can return to your heart and lungs and continue its journey around your body.